ubermag/ubermag.github.io/source/getting-started/jupyter-basics.rst

       it.
 Jupyter lab gives you full access to your files in the directory (and all subdirectories) from where you start it.

-Once you have started jupyter lab, you will see a browser tab similar to this one (note that the UI might change over time).
+Once you have started Jupyter lab, you will see a browser tab similar to this one (note that the UI might change over time).

 .. image:: ../_static/jupyter-lab.png